 Inhaler devices for asthma treatment

-Next month, in part 2, I will review devices that help optimize delivery of inhaled medications to the lungs from metered dose inhalers, including spacers/holding chambers, and some other newer features of inhalers to help patients take care of their asthma.
+In this second entry of this two part-series, I would like to review devices that help optimize delivery of inhaled medications to the lungs from metered dose inhalers (MDIs), including spacers/holding chambers, and some other newer features of inhalers to help patients take care of their asthma.